TonyCui02/Find_my_class/README.md

 # AUCS_Hackathon
-This is the depository for the AUCS hackathon
+This is the depository for the AUCS and WDCC hackathon

-Our program uses 3-D visualisation to help students find their way to their next university room
+Our program uses 3-D visualisation to help students find their way to their next university room.